Environmental-Pipeline/environmental-sensor-poc/README.md

 * To initialize the virtual environment, run `python -m venv .venv`, wait until it finishes, and then `.venv/Scripts/activate` (on Windows).
 * Install the necessary packages into the environment with `pip install -r requirements.txt`.
 * Request the .env file from the developer and place it in the project root.
+* Run `jupyter notebook` in a terminal start Jupyter Notebook and use `example.ipynb` to run code.

 Python files can then be run in Python using your preferred IDE.
 See example.ipynb, scratch/scratch.py, etc. Make sure to select the python.exe interpreter at .venv/Scripts/python.exe.